What if I told you that there is a massive group of rich and well trained consumers just waiting to buy products?

 In 2013 I was living in Los Angeles running my own fast-growing animation company in the heart of Hollywood.
 The business was doing great and I had a wonderful team of talented people that I genuinely enjoyed working with every day.
 Life was good but like all traditional businesses, it had it’s draw backs.
 First of all, it required people.
 People are expensive and they need far more than a salary to make them thrive.
 In order to get the best out of people, you need to invest time into training them, money into creating a nice environment and a genuine dose of love that will make them do the little things that really make a difference when nobody is watching.
 I was doing all that and still making a profit but I knew early on that the business would never give me the thing I craved most – total time and location autonomy.
 For me, owning a Ferrari was never that exciting, but having a solid cashflow that followed me around the world really got my juices flowing.

 While in LA I lived in a high-end apartment building on the border of West Hollywood and Beverly Hills.
 My building was full of doctors, lawyers and entertainment people – well to-do folks who were cash-rich and time-poor.
 Almost everyday when I got home from work I noticed boxes outside of every second or third door that had the same black packing tape emblazoned with the Amazon logo.
-Upon further inquiry my neighbors they told me that they bought from Amazon because it was way easier than going to the shops.
+Upon further inquiry my neighbors they told me that they buy products from Amazon because it was way easier than going to the shops.
 These guys were getting laundry detergent, consumables for their pets, clothing, homewares and just about everything in between.
-As an Australian (one of the few developed countries where Amazon doesn’t have local distribution centers), I had no idea how big Amazon had become or that you could buy more than books.
+As an ex-pat Australian (one of the few developed countries where Amazon doesn’t have local distribution centers), I had no idea how big Amazon had become or that you could buy more than books.
 What I was seeing was a massive shift in the way that people buy things, but that was just the tip of the iceberg.

 I then expanded, product-by-product, to where I am today.
 Today I sell 9 products on Amazon’s websites in America, Mexico, Canada, the UK, Spain, Italy, Germany and France.
 All of them are warehoused and distributed by Amazon and every single customer comes from Amazon.
 I do no marketing at all outside of the Amazon eco-system.
-Those 9 products are on track to generate in excess of a million dollars in sales this year and I don’t touch a single one of them.
+Those 9 products I sell on Amazon are on track to generate in excess of a million dollars in sales this year and I don’t touch a single one of them.
 I simply maintain 9 listing pages on Amazon’s website.